ipqwery/ipapi-go/README.md

 ## Overview

-`go-ipapi` is a lightweight Go package that allows you to fetch detailed information about IP addresses, including ISP details, location data, and risk assessment, using the `ipquery.io` API.
+`ipapi-go` is a lightweight Go package that allows you to fetch detailed information about IP addresses, including ISP details, location data, and risk assessment, using the `ipquery.io` API.
 You can use this package to query individual IP addresses, perform bulk lookups, and even find out your own public IP address.

 ## Features